Monday, August 19, 2019

 "I think he's a gnome, Wade."

-The gnome grinned at her, with unpleasantly sharp teeth.
+The gnome grinned at her with unpleasantly sharp teeth.
 "I am indeed."

 The Merc with a Mouth smashed into the ceiling before falling facefirst to the floor.
-The gnome calmly pulled a syringe from its pocket and jabbed it into Deadpool's spine.
+The gnome pulled a syringe from its pocket and jabbed it into Deadpool's spine.

 "I hope that was a clean needle," he said as he started to climb to his feet.

-The gnome gave a toothy grin again.
-"Sure, except for the acid in it."
 Deadpool crashed back to the floor, legs refusing to respond.
 The gnome tossed the syringe aside and drew another, leering at Rhodez.
 "Guess what time it is?"

 "10:17?"